 Red Thread

-Red Thread is a type of fungus very common in Idaho.
+One of the common lawn diseases is red thread which is a type of fungus very common in Idaho.
 Fortunately, it isn’t deadly for the plants and is mainly a purely aesthetic issue.
 But if your goal is a lush-looking green lawn, here’s how you can recognize and treat it:

-• Red Thread shows up as small red or pinkish spots that tend to be small, but in severe cases can grow up to about two feet in diameter.
+- Red Thread shows up as small red or pinkish spots that tend to be small, but in severe cases can grow up to about two feet in diameter.
 It tends to target cool-season grasses such as fine fescues and perennial rye.
 Warm-season grass types have a higher resistance.

-• While many fungi spread through spores, red thread spreads through mycelium growth and remains dormant in the soil until the conditions are right for it to spread.
+- While many fungi spread through spores, red thread spreads through mycelium growth and remains dormant in the soil until the conditions are right for it to spread.
 Excessive thatch and compacted soil increase its likelihood.

-• Red Thread can be present in the soil year-round, but usually only becomes an issue in nutrient-deficient soil.
+- Red Thread can be present in the soil year-round, but usually only becomes an issue in nutrient-deficient soil.
 Basic lawn care methods such as treating your grass to a nitrogen-rich fertilizer is the best way to treat and prevent its return.

 Rust

-Not to be confused with the type of rust that develops on iron (although it looks similar).
+Among the common lawn diseases is rust which should not be confused with the type of rust that develops on iron (although it looks similar).
 Rust starts as irregular yellow patches but eventually develops yellow-orange powder (spores) which cling to everything and spreads with the wind, foot traffic, and insects.

-• Rust isn’t a deadly disease but it can definitely slow the growth cycle and weaken plants if left untreated.
+- Rust isn’t a deadly disease but it can definitely slow the growth cycle and weaken plants if left untreated.
 This then makes the lawn more susceptible to other diseases, pests, weeds, etc. Additionally, it’s ugly and not a good look for your home or business.

-• Rust thrives in nutrient-deficient soil like many other diseases, and does especially well in shady areas and lawns with excessive thatch.
+- Rust thrives in nutrient-deficient soil like many other diseases, and does especially well in shady areas and lawns with excessive thatch.
 Wet and humid conditions as well as drought can encourage rust to develop since both conditions place stress on the lawn.

-• Rust is more likely to develop on grass that has been wet for prolonged periods of time followed by rapid increases in temperature.
+- Rust is more likely to develop on grass that has been wet for prolonged periods of time followed by rapid increases in temperature.
 Because of this, try to avoid irrigating late at night and aim for between sunrise and 10 am.

-• Rust is easily treated and generally doesn’t leave any lasting damage to lawns.
+- Rust is easily treated and generally doesn’t leave any lasting damage to lawns.
 The root issue is poor-quality soil, so treating the lawn with a nitrogen-rich fertilizer and keeping the lawn properly hydrated and de-thatched is the most efficient treatment.

 Powdery Mildew